f5devcentral/f5-big-iq-onboarding/README.md

     Ansible version should be displayed.

-7. Change default shell on all instances to bash, and set the admin's password (*AWS and Azure only*)
+7. Change default shell on all instances to bash, and set the admin's password (*AWS only*)

     ```
-    ./ansible_helper ansible-playbook /ansible/playbooks/bigiq_onboard_pretasks.yml
+    ./ansible_helper ansible-playbook /ansible/playbooks/bigiq_onboard_pretasks_aws.yml
     ```

 8. Execute the BIG-IQ onboarding playbooks.